6 min read

 Next.js84,9552,83217.11ms33ms

-Rari handled 3.74x more requests with 4.04x lower latency.
-Under extreme load, Rari consistently delivered sub-50ms response times while maintaining high throughput.
+rari handled 3.74x more requests with 4.04x lower latency.
+Under extreme load, rari consistently delivered sub-50ms response times while maintaining high throughput.

 Build Performance